Learning in Oak Class

 We are encouraged to always be kind and to respect each other, as well as to always have a positive approach to our learning and do our very best.

 Homework is given out on a Thursday and due in the following Thursday.
-It consists of Reading, Spelling, Times Tables and Maths, linking in to our learning in class.
+It consists of Reading, Spelling, Times Tables and Maths, linking into our learning in class.

 We follow the Twinkl Spelling scheme and learn a different rule each week.
 Our spelling tests are on a Thursday.

-Information for Summer Term 2025
+Information for Spring Term 2026

 English